Skip to content

 Parameters

-name string The name of the custom event.
+• name: string The name of the custom event.

-data table|nil Optional table passed to event handlers; can be modified by them.
+• data?: table A table passed to event handlers; can be modified by them.

 Returns

-• boolean — proceed true if the event was not canceled; false otherwise.
+• proceed: boolean true if the event was not canceled; false otherwise.

-move(direction: string, distance: number|nil)
+move(direction: string, distance?: number)

 Moves this spell's position in the specified direction by a given distance.